kastelo/syncthing-configd/README.md

 ## Usage

-Configuration is two-part: environment variables or flags for basic values, and a configuration file for patterns.
-The basic values are as follows:

-- `$SYNCTHING_AUTOACCEPTD_ADDRESS`: The API address of the Syncthing instance to manage; `127.0.0.1:8384` or similar.
-- `$SYNCTHING_AUTOACCEPTD_APIKEY`: The API key which that Syncthing instance accepts.
-- `$SYNCTHING_AUTOACCEPTD_PATTERNS_FILE`: The path to `patterns.conf`.

-Further advanced flags may exists; `syncthing-autoacceptd --help` will list them all.

-The pattern configuration is a list of patterns matching device source addresses and the folders those devices should be assigned.
+A configuration file contains the Syncthing instance(s) to connect to, and patterns to apply to incoming device connections.
 An example is worth a lot of words:

 ```
+syncthing {
+    address: "127.0.0.1:8081"
+    api_key: "abc123"
+}
+syncthing {
+    address: "127.0.0.1:8082"
+    api_key: "abc123"
+}

 pattern {
     # Accept devices from 172.16.32.0/24
     accept_cidr: "172.16.32.0/24"